Conformal Survival Bands for Risk Screening under Right-Censoring: Introduction

 A preview of our method is provided in Figure~\ref{fig:calibration_band_example}, which displays conformal survival bands for four test patients in a simulated dataset.
 At first glance, these bands may resemble personalized versions of classical confidence intervals—such as those drawn around Kaplan--Meier survival curves—but their interpretation is different.
 Classical confidence intervals aim to estimate population-level quantities like the true survival probability at a given time, which is typically only possible under strong parametric assumptions or after binning the covariates into a small number of population subgroups.
 Our bands, by contrast, are fully nonparametric and support individualized inferences without requiring covariate binning.

 Rather than attempting to directly estimate population-level parameters, our bands are calibrated for distribution-free predictive screening.
-They allow practitioners to identify individuals whose estimated survival probability lies below (or above) a clinically meaningful threshold—while guaranteeing that, among all such flagged individuals, the false discovery rate is approximately controlled in a precise predictive sense.
-For example, in Figure~\ref{fig:calibration_band_example}, we illustrate a scenario in which the practitioner wishes to identify ``low-risk'' patients—defined as those with more than an $p=80\%$ chance of surviving beyond time $t=5$ months.
-A patient is flagged if their conformal band lies entirely above the 80\% line at $t = 5$.
-Our method \textit{asymptotically} guarantees that, among all flagged individuals, on average at least 80\% will survive beyond this time point.
-This guarantee holds \textit{pointwise} over all fixed choices of the survival probability threshold $p$ and time horizon $t$, and for ``low-risk'' as well as ``high-risk'' screening, making the method flexible and broadly applicable.
+They allow practitioners to identify individuals whose estimated survival probability lies below or above a clinically meaningful threshold, while guaranteeing that among all such flagged individuals, the false discovery rate is approximately controlled in a precise predictive sense.
+This is why our method is intrinsically a multiple testing approach that processes the entire test set jointly.

+For example, in Figure~\ref{fig:calibration_band_example}, we illustrate a scenario where one wishes to identify ``low-risk'' patients—defined as those with more than an $p=80\%$ chance of surviving beyond time $t=3$ years.
+A patient is flagged if their conformal band lies entirely above the 80\% line at $t = 3$.
+Our method \textit{asymptotically} guarantees that, among all flagged individuals, on average at least 80\% will survive beyond this time.
+This guarantee holds \textit{pointwise} over all fixed choices of the probability threshold $p$ and time horizon $t$, and for ``low-risk'' as well as ``high-risk'' screening, making the method flexible and broadly applicable.

-This predictive notion of uncertainty is well-aligned with how survival curves are commonly used in real-world settings: to guide actionable decisions such as prioritizing patients for further testing or early intervention.
+This predictive notion of uncertainty within a multiple testing framework is well-aligned with how survival curves are commonly used in real-world settings: to guide actionable decisions such as prioritizing patients for further testing or early intervention.
 However, black-box survival models typically provide only point estimates, without any reliable measure of uncertainty or formal calibration guarantees.
 As in the example shown, screening based on point predictions alone, or even KM estimates, may lead to too many patients incorrectly labeled as low risk—highlighting the practical benefits of our calibrated bands, which offer rigorous control over such errors.

-Our approach integrates three key concepts: conformal inference \citep{vovk2005algorithmic,fontana2023conformal}, inverse probability of censoring weighting (IPCW) \citep{robins1992recovery,robins1993information}, and false discovery rate (FDR) control \citep{benjamini1995controlling}.
-Concretely, we build on tests for random null hypotheses of the type: